 Catamount first opened in 1939 by John (Jack) Fisher.
 The mountain was served by three rope tows – two 1,000′ long, the third 800′ long.
 A 500-vertical-foot climb beyond the summit of the tows was required to reach the summit.

 On the morning of December 7, 1941, an article appeared in the New York Times touting a wonderful new Berkshire ski area.
 Unfortunately, that same day brought tragic news from Pearl Harbor.
 With the nation on a war footing, Catamount closed until the winter of 1946-47.

-The first generation of Gilbert and Edwards, Bill and Don, began their ski industry in the 1953-54 ski season, when they were responsible for implementing snowmaking and subsequent management of a small New York State owned ski area called Fahnestock in Putnam County, NY.
+The first generation of Gilbert and Edwards, Bill, Sandy and Don, began their ski industry in the 1953-54 ski season, when they were responsible for implementing snowmaking and subsequent management of a small New York State owned ski area called Fahnestock in Putnam County, NY.
 The following year, they assumed the same responsibilities at Silvermine a newly created New York State ski area along the Palisades Parkway.
 In 1962, they built and operated Sterling Forest Ski Area in Tuxedo, NY.
 Like many ski areas in New York and Massachusetts, these three ski areas are no longer in operation.

 Meanwhile, skiing really started to grow in the Berkshires in the late 1950’s and early 1960’s, with the opening of Jiminy Peak, Brodie Mountain and Butternut Basin.

 The partners and Catamount remained on parallel courses through the ’60s.
 Bill secured his place in ski operation history by developing and marketing the first airless snow machines – a highly energy-efficient snowmaking process that utilizes electrically-powered fans, rather than compressed air, to create snow.
 The company he founded, SMI, became a leader in fan-type snowmaking, and remains so today.